mjlehman99/code-challenge/README.md

 If I was to do this with some more existing infrastructure, like a docker repo , I would have utilized/created  a docker image with all the necessary configs and source files to deploy.
 Or if there was a configuration management solution (Puppet, SaltStack), I would put some of the config management there.

 I made use of both the "userdata" and the terraform "provisioner" options here.
 I chose the provisioner to upload the "payload" with all the files needed to configure apache.
+The used the userdata to install apache, place the files in /var/www/html and substantiate the crontab.

 1.  .htaccess file to make sure apache doesn't cache in this case.
 2.  index.html to serve up the page and images
 3. The script cron calls to rotate the images.
 (See Code below)
+4. The cat images themselves.

 __rotate_image.sh__